Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Introduction

-To assess the role of prompt adaptation in shaping realized performance—and to separate its contribution from the direct effects of model improvement—we draw on data from a pre-registered online experiment with \(\finalUserN{}\) participants.
-In the study, participants were asked to replicate a target image using prompts submitted to one of three randomly assigned text-to-image models of varying capability: DALL-E 2, DALL-E 3, or DALL-E 3 with an automated large language model (LLM)-based prompt revision.
-Each participant submitted at least 10 prompts in an effort to reproduce the image as closely as possible, with a large monetary bonus for top performers.
-By comparing outcomes across arms—and by conducting a posthoc analysis that re-evaluates prompts on alternative models—we estimate the extent to which users adapted their prompts in response to model improvements and how much this adaptation contributed to overall performance.
+To assess the role of prompt adaptation in shaping outcomes across different types of tasks---and to separate its contribution from the direct effects of model improvement---we conducted two pre-registered online experiments with an aggregate sample of \finalTotalUserN{} participants.
+The first, a bounded task, asks participants to iteratively prompt one of three randomly assigned text-to-image models---DALL-E 2, DALL-E 3, or DALL-E 3 with automated large-language-model–based prompt rewriting---to reproduce a reference image as accurately as possible.
+It is explicitly designed to capture steering or target-matching behavior.
+Each participant submitted at least ten prompts and was eligible for a substantial performance-based bonus, incentivizing careful refinement.
+The second, an unbounded task, captures creative or open-ended behavior: participants design a logo for a hypothetical organization based on a short textual vignette without a specified target image or objective benchmark.
+Apart from this difference in goal structure, the two tasks, which were conducted on the same custom interface, were identical from the perspective of participants.
+By comparing outcomes across treatment arms, conducting post-hoc analyses that re-evaluate prompts on alternative models, and contrasting results across the two experiments, we estimate how users adapted their prompts in response to model improvements and how these adaptations contributed to overall performance across both bounded and unbounded settings.